 The PLL has no prescaler, so the DAC sample rate is the VCO frequency.
-In the PLL feedback path a fixed $\div 4$ frequency divider block receives the VCO output clock and divides its frequency by 4.
-The maximum operating frequency of the phase-frequency detector (PFD) is approximately 550 MHz.
-The M (feedback) clock divider takes the output clock signal from the fixed $\div 4$ block and divides it by a programmable ratio set by the 8-bit field in field PLL_M_M1 in register PLL_CONFIG1 (8.5.80).
-The programmable division ratio range is $\div 1$ to $\div 256$, and is the value of the 8 bit unsigned binary code + 1.
-Although it is possible to program the M divider to $\div 1$, $\div 2$ and $\div 3$, these values should not be used.
+In the PLL feedback path a fixed \div 4 frequency divider block receives the VCO output clock and divides its frequency by 4.
+The maximum operating frequency of the phase-frequency detector (PFD) and charge pump (CP) requires this.
+The M (feedback) clock divider takes the output clock signal from the fixed \div 4 block and divides it by a programmable ratio set by the 8-bit field in field PLL_M_M1 in register PLL_CONFIG1 (8.5.80).
+The programmable division ratio range is \div 1 to \div 256, and is the value of the 8 bit unsigned binary code + 1.
+Although it is possible to program the M divider to \div 1, \div 2 and \div 3, these values should not be used.
 As stated previously the PFD and CP have a finite maximum operating frequency, which is the VCO frequency divided by the fixed divider ratio multiplied by the minimum allowable M divider ratio.

-$$PFD_CP{Fmax} = Fvco / (Fixed_div x Mdiv{min})$$
+$$PFD_CP{Fmax} = Fvco / (Fixed_div \times Mdiv{min})$$ (18)

 The N (reference) divider determines the ratio between the input reference clock frequency and the PFD operating frequency, and is set by the 5-bit field PLL_N_M1 in register CLK_PLL_CFG (8.5.79).
-The division ratio range is \div 1 to \div 32, and is the value of the 5-bit unsigned binary code + 1.
+The division ratio range is ÷1 to ÷32, and is the value of the 5-bit unsigned binary code + 1.